 - Difficulty recapturing the moment when interrupted

-- Continually looking for misplaced objects (lack of focus leading to impaired registration)
+- Life as a protracted scavenger hunt (continually looking for misplaced objects due to lack of focus leading to impaired registration)

 - Knocking things over, spilling, bumping into things